adubois/qubes-app-linux-yubikey/README.md

 ----------------------

 last_login stores the state of the last authentication if the form:
-0:bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb:123:
+0:123:

 The first value is:
 - 0 when the OTP authentication method is not compromised.
 - 1 when the OTP authentication method is compromised and locked.

-The second value is the last OTP.
+Re-setting this value to 0 should only be done during initial configuration with a new USB VM.

-The third value is the last counter.
+The second value is the last counter.

 Feedback